The 17 Best Gambling Books Money Can Buy in 2019

 Set aside one hour a day to read one of these gambling books.
 Take notes, memorise the betting systems, and get ready to rock Vegas Casinos the next time you are in Sin City!

 Be consistent.
 Don’t be afraid to go back to the early chapters whenever you need to and get ready to see your bankroll raise to new heights.
 These these excellent books on gambling contain all the knowledge you need to become a great Casino Player!

 Scarne’s Complete Guide to Gambling

 By John Scarne

 This gambling book has it all, including the history and the rules of all the most popular casino games, some gambling math, and even some tips to cheat.
 Which you are supposed to know but never use, of course.

 It is a sort of an encyclopedia that any avid gambler would love to have.
-Also, the many anecdotal accounts of real and fictional events included in this gambling book make it a good and easy read, too.
+Also, the many anecdotal accounts of real and fictional events included in this gambling book make it a fun and easy read, too.

 Beating the Casinos at Their Own Game

 This book isn't just a great source of in-depth knowledge of all things gambling, it also looks cool.
 The glossy pages and the ample and the colourful illustrations are what readers first notice when they get their hands on a copy of Beating the Casinos at Their Own Game, making it the ideal gambling book to give as a present.